Welcome to the York Neighborhood Association Website!

 Location - In Person: Norway Hall—1419 North Forest Street

-Parking is available, but the meeting will be held downstairs and thus will not be ADA-accessible.
+Parking is available, but the meeting will be held downstairs; it’s ADA-accessible, but assistance will be required so please notify us in advance if possible.

 Student Tips